Top five reasons to implant calves at weaning

 3. Implants work quickly.
 Zeranol – the active ingredient in RALGRO – reaches effective levels within the first day of administration and peaks in as few as eight days after implanting.
 Plasma levels remain elevated up to 91 days post-implanting.8

 4. Higher value calves at sale time.
 Data from Superior Livestock consistently shows no difference in sale price per hundredweight for implanted versus non-implanted calves.Therefore, producers can gain more revenue by using implants to market higher weight calves.
-Any NHTC program premium would need to outweigh the productivity gains from using RALGRO.
+Any non-hormone treated cattle (NHTC) program premium would need to outweigh the productivity gains from using RALGRO.

 5. Easy to use.
 The RALGRO RALOGUN® is one of the most reliable devices in the industry, with a small needle diameter that reduces tissue trauma.